robloo/PublicDocs/UWPvsWPF.md

  * Several UWP controls have reentrancy issues.
 For example, changing the selected item while in a ComboBox SelectionChanged event is largely not possible and will result in a crash.
 This makes validation directly in the event handler nearly impossible.
  * UWP controls are generally not as powerful as the WPF counterparts.
 For example, for several years the ComboBox in UWP was not editable.
 The UWP DatePicker also does not allow typing in a specific date.
  * The UWP styling system is different enough from WPF to require extra effort during porting.
 UWP uses the VistualStateManger instead of concepts like DataTriggers or EventTriggers from WPF.
 Styling/Templating are one of the main differences.
+ * The ResourceDictionary XAML markup in UWP supports far fewer features than in WPF.
  * UWP seems to follow only the XAML/2006 spec instead of [XAML/2009]((https://docs.microsoft.com/en-us/dotnet/desktop-wpf/xaml-services/xaml-2009-language-features)) supported by WPF
  * Several UWP controls are sealed and new controls cannot derive from them
+ * For advanced rendering, UWP has fewer features built in.
+This requires falling back to Win2D or composition more often.

 ## Controls